 Hill Street Blues

 In summary, Hill Street Blues was a landmark television series that broke new ground in storytelling and characterization.
 With its talented cast, realistic portrayal of police work, and innovative format, it remains a classic example of the best that television can offer.

-Hill Street Blues is a series that is currently running and has 7 seasons (217 episodes).
-The series first aired on January 15, 1981.
+Hill Street Blues is a series that ran for 7 seasons (217 episodes) between January 15, 1981 and on NBC

+Hill Street Blues